Char-grilled Salmon Tacos with Guacamole

 - Cut corn kernels from cobs.

 - Top warm tortillas with lettuce leaves, corn, capsicum and flaked salmon.
 Add a dollop of guacamole and fold in half to serve.
 Serve with lime wedges.

-Recipe and image Sourced from Healthy Kids at www.healthykids.nsw.gov.au
+Recipe and image kindly provided by Healthy Kids at www.healthykids.nsw.gov.au